LIBERATING FOOTBALL TRAVEL

 Surprisingly, Pep Guardiola fared no better in his first season, 2016-17, City run ragged by Monaco in the Champions League.
 Several signings later – most notably goalkeeper Ederson and full-back Kyle Walker – and the defence was shored up Up front, the already established Kevin De Bruyne, Raheem Sterling and Leroy Sané shone with confidence.
 Yet key to the 2017-18 league triumph were still Silva and Agüero.
 For 2018-19, Silva and City hit top gear, Leroy Sané too.
 An astonishing goal difference of +79 said it all.

-City had brushed aside RB Leipzig, Bayern and Real in the run to the Istanbul final, and few outside Milan or south-west Manchester fancied Inter’s chances against a treble-seeking City.
+The following season, City brushed aside RB Leipzig, Bayern and Real in the run to the Istanbul final, and few outside Milan or south-west Manchester fancied Inter’s chances against a treble-seeking City.
 Though the Italians came close to a late equaliser, City always had the upper hand.
-Now Guardiola’s task is to motivate his side once more.
+It had taken over a decade, but petro-fuelled City had last got their hands on the game’s ultimate club prize.

 Ground Guide